garykac/clipboard/clipboard.md

 Since clipboard options are considered to be basic functionality by most users, doing nothing to mitigate abuse is certainly an option:

-Pros:

-* Cut/copy/paste work as the user expects.
+Pros:  Cut/copy/paste work as the user expects.

-Cons:

-* Users get no indication that page interacted with the clipboard, so if they may be surprised to find things there they didn't explicitly put there (possibly overwriting something they wanted to keep).
+Cons: Users get no indication that page interacted with the clipboard, so they may be surprised to find things there they didn't explicitly put there (possibly overwriting something they wanted to keep).

 #### Require a user gesture

-Pros:

-* Harder for malicious code to trigger since it would require some social engineering as well (to get the user interaction).
+Pros: Harder for malicious code to trigger since it would require some social engineering as well (to get the user interaction).

-Cons:

-* This would (by design) prevent purely programmatic access to the clipboard.
+Cons: This would (by design) prevent purely programmatic access to the clipboard.

 #### Only allow from front tab

-Pros:

-* This behavior is probably what the user expects.
+Pros: This behavior is probably what the user expects.
 At least for cut/copy/paste.

-Cons:

-* It would prevent the creation of a clipboard history app.
+Cons: It would prevent the creation of a clipboard history app.
 (Although I think this might be a "Pro" since a clipboard history app is probably better implemented as a native app.)

 #### Pop-up Notifications

 A post-facto notification similar to what is done for fullscreen.
 Display something like: "New data pasted to clipboard" or "Data read from clipboard".

-Pros:

-* Low-friction for the user, while still notifying them of the clipboard access.
+Pros: Low-friction for the user, while still notifying them of the clipboard access.

-Cons:

-* ???
+Cons: ???

 #### Permission

 Ask the user for permission, either at page load (as is done for cookies in Europe) or when the feature is first used.

-Pros:

-* Users need to explicitly opt-in, so UA's can throw up their hands and claim "Hey, it's not our fault" if something bad happens. ^_^
+Pros: Users need to explicitly opt-in, so UA's can throw up their hands and claim "Hey, it's not our fault" if something bad happens. ^_^

-Cons:

-* Users dislike these interruptions to their workflow and tend not to read and understand the implications.
+Cons:  Users dislike these interruptions to their workflow and tend not to read and understand the implications.
 Especially with standard operations like cut/copy/paste that don't sound scary.
-* Users have been trained to ignore these messages.

-## Current API

-What happens with `document.execCommand()` and the current clipboard operations that depend on it.

 ## Acknowledgements